Updated April 2026

 What is a retroactive date in cyber insurance?

-The retroactive date sets the earliest date from which the policy will respond.
+The retroactive date sets the earliest date from which a claims-made policy will respond.
 If you switch providers, maintaining continuity of this date helps avoid gaps in historical cover.

 Where can I complain about a cyber insurance dispute?

-Start with the insurer or broker's complaints process.
-If unresolved, eligible disputes may be taken to IFSO or another approved dispute resolution scheme.
+Start with the insurer or broker's internal complaints process.
+If unresolved, eligible disputes may be taken to AFCA (Australian Financial Complaints Authority) for free external dispute resolution.

 Cyber Insurance Glossary